 Cement, as a binding material, is a very important building material.
 Almost every construction work requires cement.
 Therefore, the composition of cement is a matter of great interest to engineers.
-For understanding cement composition, one must know the functionality of Cement ingredients.
+For understanding cement composition, one must know the functionality of cement ingredients.
 By altering the amount of an ingredient during cement production, one can achieve the desired cement quality.

-Composition of Cement
+What is Cement Made of - Composition of Cement

 Percentage in cement

 Functions of Cement Ingredients

 The main features of these cement ingredients along with their functions and usefulness or harmfulness are given below:

 - Lime: Lime is calcium oxide or calcium hydroxide.